William McCarthy, Baron McCarthy

+Background

-McCarthy grew up in Islington, London and attended Holloway County School (now Holloway School).
+McCarthy was born at the City of London Maternity Hospital on 30 July 1925, and grew up in Islington, London.
+He attended Holloway County School (now Holloway School).
 He worked in a gentlemen's outfitter, where he was a representative of the USDAW trade union, which sponsored him to study for a diploma at Ruskin College, Oxford.
 In 1955 he matriculated at Merton College, Oxford, taking a first class honours degree in philosophy, politics and economics (PPE) in 1957 before going on to read for a DPhil at Nuffield College, Oxford, where he held a research fellowship from 1959 to 1963.

+Career

-In 1965 he was appointed research director of the Royal Commission on Trade Unions and Employers’ Associations.
-The body was set up by the Harold Wilson government and led to the failed "In Place of Strife" reforms proposed by Barbara Castle.
-In the following three years McCarthy carried out extensive research, particularly into the election of shop stewards.
+In 1965 he was appointed research director at the Royal Commission on Trade Unions and Employers’ Associations.
+The commission was established by the Wilson government and led ultimately to the "In Place of Strife" reform proposals of 1969.
+McCarthy led on a wide range of research projects, including work on the election of shop stewards.

-In 1978 McCarthy was involved in the arbitration in the dispute over bonuses for drivers of the high-speed Advanced Passenger Train.
-ASLEF, the train-drivers’ union insisted that the bonus be paid to all its members and went on strike in protest.
-McCarthy ruled that only those driving at more than 100 mph should receive the bonus, but it took the union a year to accept the ruling.